bmolnar91/workbook/module_advanced_enterprise_general.md

 #### What is the DAO pattern?
 When and how to implement?

+WIP

+**Data access object (DAO)** is a pattern that provides an abstract interface to some type of database or other persistence mechanism.

+By mapping application calls to the persistence layer, the DAO provides some specific data operations without exposing details of the database.
+This isolation supports the single responsibility principle.

+It separates what data access the application needs from how these needs can be satisfied with a specific DBMS, database schema, etc.

 #### What is SOA?
 When to use?

 ### Testing

 #### What are unit test, integration test, system test, regression test, acceptance test?
 What is the major difference between these?

+WIP

 #### What is code coverage?
 Why is it used?
 How you can measure?

+WIP

 #### What does mocking mean?
 How would you do it 'manually' (i. e. without using any fancy framework)?

+WIP

 #### What is a test case?
 What is an assertion?
 Give examples!

+WIP

 #### What is TDD?
 What are the benefits?

+WIP

 #### What are the unit testing best practices?
 (Eg. how many assertion should a test case contain?)

+WIP

 #### What is arrange/act/assert pattern?

+WIP

 ### DevOps